karenpinilla/Chess-Game/README.md

 UI Testing

-1. When the square is clicked, corresponding square receives a knight piece.
+1. When chosen square is clicked, corresponding square receives a knight piece.
-2. Possible moves are highlighted
+2. Possible moves are highlighted.